sql-kmp/SQL-Toolbox/MSSQL/SQLServerPreInstallationChecklist.md

   - [ ] KDS Rootkey (domain admin privileges required):

     ```powershell
-    # check whether there is already one:
+    # check whether there is already one (no output, if you don't have sufficient permissions!):
     Get-KdsRootKey
     # if not:
     Add-KdsRootKey -EffectiveImmediately